bbi197/bbi197/README.md

 - 👋 Hi, I’m @bbi197 (Brian.N.M)
-- 👀 I’m interested in data and information management and its manipulation
+- 👀 Interested in data and information management and its manipulation
-- 🌱 I’m currently studying in Computer science
+- 🌱 currently studying Bsc CS
-- 💞️ I’m looking to collaborate on anything hardware or software related
+- 💞️ Looking to collaborate on anything hardware or software related
 - 📫 How to reach me mwanikinbrian@gmail.com

 <!---